sgaliamov/il-lighten-comparer/readme.md

 ## What next

-1. Generate implementation for `IEqualityComparer<T>`.
-2. Support more types.
+1. Support more types.
-3. Add more settings.
+1. Add more settings.
-4. Improve performance.
+1. Improve performance.

-In case of unexpected behavior please welcome to create an [issue](https://github.com/sgaliamov/il-lighten-comparer/issues/new) and provide the type that you use.
+In case of unexpected behavior welcome to create an [issue](https://github.com/sgaliamov/il-lighten-comparer/issues/new) and provide the type that you use.